Administrative Penalties Program

 What happens if I don’t pay the ticket/penalty order?

-• Failure to pay the amount owing within 30 days after the Date of Deemed Service could result in additional fees if the outstanding penalty order is sent to the Ministry of Transportation’s Defaulted Fines Control Centre (MTO DFCC) to collect payment.
+• Failure to pay the amount owing within 30 days after the Date of Deemed Service could result in additional fees once the outstanding penalty order is sent to the Ministry of Transportation’s Defaulted Fines Control Centre (MTO DFCC) to collect payment.

-• The vehicle plate holder will have to pay the outstanding amount to the MTO through Service Ontario to get their plate renewed.
+• The vehicle plate holder will have to pay the outstanding amount to the MTO through Service Ontario to get their license plate renewed.

 What should I expect from a Screening Review?